Papal States: Reformation

-Napoleonic era
+Roman Republic, Napoleonic era

-The French Revolution affected the temporal territories of the Papacy as well as the Roman Church in general.
-In 1791 an election in Comtat Venaissin and Avignon was followed by occupation by Revolutionary France.
-Later, with the French invasion of Italy in 1796, the Legations (the Papal States' northern territories) were seized and became part of the Cisalpine Republic.
+This surface was maintained until 1791, when the French Revolution affected the temporal territories of the Papacy as well as the Roman Church in general.
+In 1791 a referendum in Comtat Venaissin and Avignon was followed by occupation by Revolutionary France.
+Later, with the French invasion of Italy in 1796, the Legations (the Papal States' northern territories) were seized and became part of the Cispadane Republic.

 Two years later, French forces invaded the remaining area of the Papal States, and in February 1798 General Louis-Alexandre Berthier declared a Roman Republic.
 Pope Pius VI fled from Rome to Siena and died in exile in Valence in 1799.

-The French Consulate restored the Papal States in June 1800, and the newly elected Pope Pius VII took up residence in Rome, but in 1808 the French Empire under Napoleon invaded again, and this time on 17 May 1809 the remainder of the States of the Church were annexed to France, forming the départements of Tibre and Trasimène.
+In October 1799, Neapolitan troops under King Ferdinand invaded the newfound republic and restored Papal States, ending the republic.
+The French quickly drove the Neapolitans out and reoccupied the Papal States, but didn't bother restoring the republic, as they continued their invasion to Naples, where they established another republic.
+In June 1800, French Consulate formally concluded the occupation and restored the Papal States, with the newly elected Pope Pius VII taking residence in Rome.
+Yet, in 1808 the French Empire under Napoleon invaded again.
+Then on 2 April 1808, Napoleon decreed that the Papal territories of Urbino, Ancona, Macerata, and Camerino (essentially the region known as the Marches) were to be annexed to the Napoleonic Kingdom of Italy.
+Approximately 13 months later on 17 May 1809, the remainder of the Papal States (including Rome) was annexed to the First French Empire, forming the départements of Tibre and Trasimène.

-Following the fall of the Napoleonic system in 1814, the Congress of Vienna formally restored the Italian territories of the Papal States, but not the Comtat Venaissin or Avignon, to Vatican control.
+Following the fall of the First French Empire in 1814, the Congress of Vienna formally restored the Italian territories of the Papal States, but not the Comtat Venaissin or Avignon, to Vatican control.

 Upon restitution of sovereignty to the Papal States, Pius VII decided to abolish feudalism, transforming all the noble titles (temporarily abolished during the Napoleonic occupation) into honorifics disconnected from territorial privileges.
-In 1853, Pius IX put an end to the centuries-old duality between the papal nobility and the Roman baronial families by equating the civic patriciate of the city of Rome with the nobility created by the Pope.
+In 1853, Pope Pius IX put an end to the centuries-old duality between the Papal nobility and the Roman baronial families by equating the civic patriciate of the city of Rome with the nobility created by the Pope.

 From 1814 until the death of Pope Gregory XVI in 1846, the popes followed a reactionary policy in the Papal States.
 For instance, the city of Rome maintained the last Jewish ghetto in Western Europe.
-There were hopes that this would change when Pope Pius IX (in office 1846–1878) succeeded Gregory XVI and began to introduce liberal reforms.